hui-shi/BostonHacks_Project/README.md

-# BostonHacks_Project: Banana Ripeness Prediction
+# BostonHacks_Project: Sustainable Solutions Track

-This project aims to develop a web user interface using Streamlit and Python machine/deep learning to train convolutional neural networks (CNNs) for extracting features from ripe and unripe banana images.
-The trained CNN model will be used to predict the ripeness of a banana when the user uploads an image of their banana.
+### **Goal: Promote sustainable food habits and reduce household banana waste.**

+Bananas are one of the most wasted foods globally[<sup>1</sup>](https://www.openaccessgovernment.org/browning-banana-food-waste-household/135392/).
+This project aims to tackle this challenge through a machine learning tool that empowers sustainable banana consumption.

+The tool classifies banana ripeness from images using a convolutional neural network (CNN) model trained on labeled data of ripe and unripe bananas.
+The CNN extracts visual features to accurately predict if an uploaded banana image is ripe or unripe.

+A user-friendly web application built with Streamlit allows households to get ripeness predictions on their bananas by uploading images.
+For bananas classified as ripe, the app suggests recipes to fully utilize the banana and prevent waste.

+By providing easy access to ripeness prediction and recommended uses for ripe bananas, this project aims to reduce banana waste, promote sustainable food consumption habits, and contribute to a more environmentally conscious society.
+The customizable model and interface are designed for extensibility to other fruits.

 ## Project Overview